 Going every few days

 According to veterinarian Dr. Justine Lee, cat constipation can be an uncomfortable, chronic problem in felines.
-Constipation is more common in middle-aged (8 or more years) and senior cats.
+Constipation is more common in middle-aged (8 or older) and senior cats.
 Left untreated, constipation in cats can lead to an enlargement of the colon—which is difficult and costly to treat.

 Constipation can be especially dangerous for very young kittens.
 If your kitten hasn’t pooped in three days, get to a veterinarian to check for blockages and other issues.